Linuxfabrik/monitoring-plugins/check-plugins/selinux-mode/README.rst

 .. code-block:: bash

-    ./selinux-mode
     ./selinux-mode --mode permissive

 Output:

 .. code-block:: text

-    TODOVM Output
+    SELinux mode is permissive (as expected).
+    Make SELinux Enforcing Again.

 States
 ------

-* WARN if selinux mode is not as expected.
+* WARN if selinux mode is in a state not as expected.

 Perfdata / Metrics